Automattic/Co-Authors-Plus/README.md

 ## Description

 Assign multiple bylines to posts, pages, and custom post types via a search-as-you-type input box.
 Co-authored posts appear on a co-author's archive page and in their feed.
-Co-authors may edit the posts they are associated with, and co-authors who are contributors may only edit posts if they have not been published (as is core behavior).
+Co-authors may edit the posts they are associated with, and co-authors who are contributors may only edit posts if they have not been published (as is core behaviour).

 Add writers as bylines without creating WordPress user accounts.
 Simply [create a guest author profile](http://vip.wordpress.com/documentation/add-guest-bylines-to-your-content-with-co-authors-plus/) for the writer and assign the byline as you normally would.